code-chandan/MechaGrip/journal.md

 ---

 ### July 12th Base
-on the morning of july 12th, I starting sowrking on the base of the robot, i tried many shapes, but none seem to be compatible with what i thought of, and i realised why the circular is the og and the best, so finished doing the base and now its rwady for a render
+I began working on the robot's base, which I assumed would be a cool component, early on July 12.
+It was much more annoying than I had anticipated.
+I continued experimenting with various shapes, including squares, triangles, and even an odd polygon, but none of them really blended in with the bot's overall design.
+Each shape either looked totally out of place or interfered with the wheel positioning.
+I had a "duh" moment after several unsuccessful attempts and a lot of intense screen staring.
+I now know why the circular base is the original and most likely the best option.The design simply... functions.
+It provides nice symmetry, fluid movement, and doesn't struggle with CAD like other designs do.
+So, yes, I went classic instead of using all the strange shapes.
+It is now prepared for a proper render after I cleaned it up and added my mounting points.
+Although it may have taken longer than anticipated, I'm quite pleased with the final base.

 Time spent: 2.5 hours